Kitsopappas/uni-todo/README.md

 `yarn start` this will start your application and open your browser running the local version of the web application.

 ![webapp](./readme-img/web-app.png?raw=true "web-app")

+## Add a new table on the db
+- Choose the correct initdb folder you want (initdb for MySql or initdb_postgresql for PostgreSql)
+- open the 01.sql file
+- Edit the contents to add the new tables etc
+- Delete the container from docker and run the docker compose command once again

+## Testing the endpoints
+- [Download insomnia](https://insomnia.rest/) and install it to your machine (Alternatively you can use postman)
+- Open insomnia and select import project
+- Import the collection from the folder `backend/Collection`
+- Make sure you completed all the steps for docker and backend setup before you run anything

+## Using DBeaver for Database Administration
+- [Download DBeaver](https://dbeaver.io/) or any other client you know or use
+- Create a new connection
+- Select the database type you want to use (e.g. PostgreSql or MySql)
+- Add the credentials based on the `xxx-dev-init-compose.yaml` files
+- Open the connection

 ### Running the C# backend